Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Introduction

 The remainder of this paper is organized as follows.
-Section II provides an overview of the problem background and related work.
-Section III elaborates on the proposed SEETO algorithm.
-Section IV presents the detailed experimental design, results, and analysis.
-Finally, Section V concludes the paper and outlines directions for future research.
+Section~\ref{Section-II} provides an overview of the problem background and related work.
+Section~\ref{Section-III} elaborates on the proposed SEETO algorithm.
+Section~\ref{Section-IV} presents the detailed experimental design, results, and analysis.
+Finally, Section~\ref{Section-V} concludes the paper and outlines directions for future research.